-- The Corporation purchases crude and other petroleum products from Shell International Eastern Trading Co.
+- i.
+The Corporation purchases crude and other petroleum products from Shell International Eastern Trading Co.
 (SIETCO), an entity under common shareholdings.
 Until May 2020, the Corporation's crude purchases were being processed through its refinery in Batangas.
 The Corporation no longer purchases crude. - ii.
 Shell International Petroleum Company (SIPC) of the United Kingdom and Shell Global Solutions International B.V.
 (SGS) of The Netherlands provide management advisory, business support, and research and development and technical support services to the Corporation under certain terms and conditions. - iii.
 The Corporation leases from Tabangao Realty, Inc. (TRI) land for several depots and retail sites located around the country.
-Lease term ranges from 3 to 50 years and is renewable, thereafter. - iv.
+Lease term ranges from 5 to 50 years and is renewable, thereafter. - iv.
 Shell Brands International AG (SBI), an entity under common shareholdings, entered into Trade Marks and Manifestation License Agreement with the Corporation pursuant to which SBI, the licensor, grants the Corporation, the licensee, a non-exclusive right to reproduce, use, apply and display the Shell trade mark and other manifestation.
 In consideration, the Corporation shall pay a royalty fee computed as certain percentage of sales.
-Royalty rate varies from 0.77% to 9.57% depending on product type.
+Royalty rate varies from 0.03% to 1.3% depending on product type.
 This agreement can be terminated by either party without any penalty. - v.
 The Corporation receives billings from entities under common shareholdings for group-shared expenses related to IT maintenance, shared services, personnel and other administrative costs.
 On the other hand, the Corporation charges entities under common shareholdings for group-shared expenses related to personnel and other administrative costs and other services. - vi.
-The Corporation has long-term loan from Bank of Philippines (BPI), an entity with common director. - vii.
-PSPC has six common members between its Board of Directors and Board of Trustees of Pilipinas Shell Foundation Inc. PSPC has contributed towards donations and program recovery expenses.
+The Corporation has long-term loan from Bank of Philippines (BPI), an entity with common director.